yizhongzhang1989/inverse_kinematics_toolkit/README.md

 `ikt_inverse_kinematics` is **advisory only**: it publishes IK *results*, never controller commands.
-Actuation happens solely through `ikt_pose_commander`, which starts disabled and enforces reachability, per-step jump, joint-speed and staleness gates before any motion.
+Actuation happens solely through `ikt_pose_commander`, which starts disabled and enforces a **Cartesian motion envelope** (a radius around the pose captured at enable), per-step jump, joint-speed and staleness gates before any motion; its FPC output is **acceleration-limited at a fixed rate** (default 200 Hz) for smooth, jerk-free streaming.